ApolloTang/mynote--misc/things-2-memorize-content/dev/typescript/configure-typescript-for-browser-app.md

 **Note 1:** `"target": "es2015"`

-This mean the transpiler will ouput javascript of version ES6s.
+This means the transpiler will output javascript of version ES6s.

 **Note 2:** `"lib": ["DOM"]`

-Add `"DOM"` so that typescript understand Document Object Model.
-Without it you will get error such as:
+Add `"DOM"` so that typescript can understand Document Object Model.
+Without it, you will get errors such as:

 ```
 TS2584: Cannot find name 'document'.